AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

 #### TensorCharts FREE Plan

-[TensorCharts](https://tensorcharts.com/) are available free with basic functions pulling data from the most popular exchange APIs: Bitfinex, Binance, GDAX, BitStamp, BitMEX.
+<a rel="nofollow" href="https://tensorcharts.com/?r=14">TensorCharts</a> are available free with basic functions pulling data from the most popular exchange APIs: Bitfinex, Binance, GDAX, BitStamp, BitMEX.
 In the free plan you get 5M and 1H timeframes, orderbook heatmap and trades counter.

 It is not necessary to create a user account.